-After only 2 features – both nominated for ‘Best Picture’ Oscars – Bennett Miller is truly a director to watch.
-And what an extraordinary picture he’s made with Moneyball.
+After only two features both nominated for ‘Best Picture’ Oscars, Bennett Miller is truly a director to watch and what an extraordinary picture he’s made with MONEYBALL.

-‘What are you really worth’ says the film’s tagline and so we meet Billy Beane, general manager of the Oakland A’s, at a low ebb in 2002 following the latest stealing of his good players by the premier teams for more money.
+‘What are you really worth?’ says the film’s tagline and so when we meet Billy Beane, general manager of the Oakland A’s baseball team, following the latest stealing of all his good players in 2001 by the premier teams for more money, he’s contemplating this very question.
 What can he do with the money he has?
 How can he create a winning team with almost no budget?
-What he does is to have faith in an idea.
+What he does, is to have faith in an idea.

-With the help of a young economics graduate from Yale, Peter Brand, he applies a mathematical theory to the selection of players, that defies the scouts and the way baseball teams had been constructed for 150 years.
+That idea comes from a young Yale economics graduate Peter Brand (a very winning performance by Jonah Hill), who applies mathematical theory to the selection of players that defies the scouts and the way baseball teams had been constructed for 150 years.
 And the game changes.
-Sports movies can be difficult beasts to turn into winning films, as they often involve stats and language that people outside of the game don’t understand but what Miller has done so successfully with this, is to tell the story with the same authenticity for period and the same simplicity in composition that he brought to Capote and the result is another film of understated, emotional power.
+Sports movies can be difficult beasts to turn into winning films, as they often involve stats and language that people outside of the game don’t understand but what Miller has done so successfully with this, is to tell this real story with the same authenticity for the period and the same simplicity in the composition that he brought to his debut and the result is another film of understated, emotional power.

-Miller assembles another accomplished creative team behind the camera – this time there’s the superb Wally Pfister as director of photography (the Nolan Batman man), Jess Gonchor as production designer (Coen brothers fave, True Grit being a recent success) and reuniting with him from Capote is Mychael Danna, with another amazing score, a fusion of music and sound that terrifically underpins the drama.
+Miller assembles another accomplished creative team behind the camera with MONEYBALL.
+This time there’s the superb Wally Pfister (the Nolan Batman man) as director of photography, Jess Gonchor as production designer (a Coen brothers fave with True Grit being a recent success) and reuniting with him from Capote is Mychael Danna, with another amazing score – a fusion of music and sound that terrifically underpins the drama.

-And in front of the camera, he has Brad Pitt in a pitch-perfect performance as Beane – a man trying haunted by the shadow of what he once could have become and realising what he needs to do to change his future.
-Jonah Hill is a revelation as Brand (and like Pitt, rightly nominated for a Oscar) – a calm, super intelligent guy who finally finds someone who’s on his level.
-Let’s hope we see more dramatic roles for Hill judging from this performance.
+And in front of the camera, he has Brad Pitt in a pitch-perfect performance as Beane – a man trying haunted by the shadow of what he once could have become and realising what he needs to do now to change his future.
+Then there’s Jonah Hill who is a revelation as Brand – a calm, super-intelligent guy who finally finds someone who’s on his level.
+Like Pitt, he’s been rightly nominated for an Oscar and let’s hope we see more dramatic roles for Hill judging from this performance.

-I think it might be in too tough competition this year to walk off with one of the awards come February 26th but its great that the Academy are again recognising Miller for the superb artist he is.
-I can only look forward in eager anticipation to Foxcatcher, his next film (with Capote writer Dan Futterman), telling the true story of paranoid schizophrenic John du Pont who killed Olympic athlete David Schultz and starring Steve Carell and Mark Ruffalo – I see a third home run on its way.Tags: Aaron Sorkin, Bennett Miller, Brad Pitt, capote, Drama, Moneyball, Philip Seymour Hoffman, real-life events, Truman Capote
+I think MONEYBALL might be in too tough competition this year to walk off with one of the awards come February 26th but it’s great that the Academy is again recognising Miller for the superb artist he is.
+I can only look forward in eager anticipation to his next film Foxcatcher (again with Capote writer Dan Futterman) telling the true story of a paranoid schizophrenic John du Pont who killed the Olympic athlete David Schultz and starring Steve Carell and Mark Ruffalo.